Nom-nom-hub/QuantumSurf/docs/CONTRIBUTING.md

 ### Reporting Bugs

-1. Check if the bug has already been reported
+1. Check if the bug has already been reported in the [Issues](https://github.com/Nom-nom-hub/QuantumSurf/issues)
 2. Use the bug report template
 3. Include detailed steps to reproduce the issue
 4. Include system information (OS, Node.js version, Python version)